osrf/buildfarm-tools/playbook/buildfarmer/build_regressions_investigation.md

     ```

     </details>
-  * If you find a possible change that broke the build, you may need to look for the GitHub repository of the package to check if a bug is already reported or report it.
+  * If you find a candidate change that possibly broke the build, you may need to look for the GitHub repository of the package to check if a bug is already reported or report it.
 If you don't find any change, you may proceed to the next step.
-6. Ask ROS and Gazebo teams.
-Refer to ROS2 technical lead (Chris Lalancette) and Gazebo technical lead (Addisu Taddese) for more information.
-  * If you don't find any suitable cause, you may need to ask the ROS and Gazebo teams if they know about the issue adding all the information you have gathered so far.
-  * For ROS, you can ask in `ros-core-developers` Slack channel or Chris Lalancette (clalancette) in GitHub.
-  * For Gazebo, you can ask in `gazebo-core-developers` Slack channel or Addisu Taddese (azeey) in GitHub.
+6. Report the issue to the buildfarmers.
+You can use [buildfarm-tools discussions](https://github.com/osrf/buildfarm-tools/discussions) to ask for help.

 Before you go, you may want to check the [common causes](#common-causes) section to see if the issue is already known.